ZolutionSoftware/Rezolver/doc/Rezolver.Docs/_docfx_proj/docs/lifetimes/singleton.md

 ## Constructor Injection

-If you are using the @Rezolver.RegisterTypeTargetContainerExtensions.RegisterType* overload, you can swap it for the
+If you are using the @Rezolver.TargetContainerExtensions.RegisterType* overload, you can swap it for the
-@Rezolver.SingletonTargetContainerExtensions.RegisterSingleton* overload to register a singleton for constructor injection:
+@Rezolver.TargetContainerExtensions.RegisterSingleton* overload to register a singleton for constructor injection:

 [!code-csharp[SingletonExamples.cs](../../../../../test/Rezolver.Tests.Examples/SingletonExamples.cs#example1)]